Meghana-Chigarapalle/Slack-api/README.md

 * The database used is postgresql.
 * Create a bot user for slack and give the token in respective position.
 * Give respective credentials to connect to database

+* To run the code, initialise node,
+  > npm init
+  Now install node packages
+  > npm install --save pg sequelize slackbots

+* This bot recognises the messages in the format of X got placed in Y where X is a candidate and Y is an Organisation